 High-tech exhibitry tells the story of San Francisco's colorful and diverse maritime heritage in San Francisco Maritime National Historical Park's Visitor Center.

-A First Order Fresnel lighthouse lens, a magnificent brass structure encasing hundreds of precisely polished prisms, guides visitors through the door.Once inside, they can get a heading from uniformed Park Rangers staffing an information desk, or simply sail through the fun and interactive panels and displays.
+A First Order Fresnel lighthouse lens (photo), a magnificent brass structure encasing hundreds of precisely polished prisms, guides visitors through the door.Once inside, they can get a heading from uniformed Park Rangers staffing an information desk (photo), or simply sail through the fun and interactive panels and displays.

 The visitor center is located at 499 Jefferson Street at the corner of Hyde Street.
-It is open seven days a week from 9:30am to 5:00pm.
+It is open from Friday through Sunday 10:00am to 5:00pm.
 For park information please call, 415-447-5000, during business hours.